AnuragKSinha/spring-boot-microservices-workshop/README.md

 <img width="1419" alt="Screenshot 2023-04-19 at 12 04 40 AM" src="https://user-images.githubusercontent.com/26598629/232871395-59bfa012-dbc6-4568-89d5-cc6db1de5be4.png">

  * threadPoolKey: it creates a separate bulk head or separate pool of threads
- * coreSize : Max Threads
+ * coreSize : Max number of Threads waiting for the response
  * maxQueueSize : Max number of threads that can wait in the Queue without consuming the threads